21crickets/21crickets.github.io/docs/Whitepaper.md

 > *As merry as a mars cricket*

-> **Play, Mix, Own, Govern, Earn, Self-releasing,Blanket licensing, Co-Owned, M2E, and Pay as you go TRXs**
+> **Play, Mix, Own, Govern, Earn, Self-releasing, Blanket licensing, Co-Owned, M2E, and Pay as you go TRXs**

 ---